Module 37: Improving Subscore Value through Item Removal

 Subscores can be of diagnostic value for tests that cover multiple underlying traits.
 Some items require knowledge or ability that spans more than a single trait.
 It is thus natural for such items to be included on more than a single subscore.
 Subscores only have value if they are reliable enough to justify conclusions drawn from them and if they contain information about the examinee that is distinct from what is in the total test score.
-In this study we show, for a broad range of conditions of item overlap on subscores, that the value of the subscore is always improved through the removal of such items.
+In this study we show, for a broad range of conditions of item overlap on subscores, that the value of the subscore is always improved through the removal of items with little diagnostic value.

-Keywords: empirical Bayes, overlapping items, ReliaVAR plots, simulation, value added
+Keywords: added value, classical test theory, CTT, diagnostic value, empirical Bayes, item removal, overlapping items, ReliaVAR plots, simulation, subscores